As an Amazon Associate I earn from qualifying purchases.

 Come From Away by Genevieve Graham

 Genevieve Graham is a newer historical fiction author on the block– publishing her first novel in 2017.
-Since then, this Canadian has proven herself to be a force to be reckoned with, writing five historical fiction books in just five years!
+However, she’s written five historical fiction books in just five years, proving herself to be a force to be reckoned with!
 I can’t even imagine doing all that research that quickly!

 Graham focuses on Canadian history.
-She began by highlighting the little known area of Nova Scotia and has since expanded to write about Canada as a whole.
-Since publishing, her books have become bestsellers and one is even already optioned to become a movie!
+For instance, she began by highlighting the little known area of Nova Scotia and has since expanded to write about Canada as a whole.
+Her books are all bestsellers and one is even already optioned to become a movie!

 In Come From Away, Graham highlights a little known period of Nazi infiltration in North America.